cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 The syntax is based on the Lucene query syntax.
 More info about the syntax can be found in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).

-## Parameters
+## Supported fields

 ### addressCountry

-With the `addressCountry` parameter you can limit your results to one or more countries.
+With the `addressCountry` field you can limit your results to one or more countries.

 > By default, the search API will only return results that are in Belgium.
 In order to retrieve results outside Belgium you'll need to disable the default filter of the addressCountry URL parameter.
 You can reset this default as described in the [default filters guide](./default-filters.md).